mokhelek/mokhelek/README.md

 ---

 <p style="color: red;" align="center" >
 Hey there!
 I’m a fullstack sorcerer (read: software engineer) and a ⚡Hogwarts letter recipient (lost in the mail, I swear) who conjures up clean code by day and solves Rubik’s cubes by night.
 Whether it's JavaScript doing cartwheels in React or Python whispering secrets through Django, I love building things that actually do stuff.
-I’m obsessed with creating, innovating, and turning late-night ideas into real-world projects.
-I see code not just as logic, but as modern-day alchemy — turning thoughts into tools.♟️ When I’m not coding, you’ll catch me deep in a chess game, plotting 3 moves ahead like a true strategist.
+I’m obsessed with creating, innovating, and turning late-night ideas into real-world projects. <b> I see code not just as logic, but as modern-day alchemy — turning thoughts into tools. </b>♟️ When I’m not coding, you’ll catch me deep in a chess game, plotting 3 moves ahead like a true strategist.
 Or maybe solving a Rubik’s cube just because I can!.
 </p>

 <br>

 <div style="display: flex; justify-content: space-between; align-items: flex-start;margin-bottom:100px">
   <div>